What is the Special Education Advocate Salary expectation?

 First, let’s look at the possible employment options for special education advocates.
 Because it really has an impact on salary level, based on what I’ve seen and experienced.

 Self employed IEP advocates: Most advocates I know are self employed or own their own small business (advocacy agency).
+This is why Don’t IEP Alone Academy includes a component for this.

-For Profit Agency Advocates: In 15 years, I have come across one or two law firms that hire special education advocates.
+For Profit Agency Advocates: In 16 years, I have come across one or two law firms that hire special education advocates.
 This allows the law firm to have another stream of income and it can serve as a continuous feeder for clients.
 There are also some private OT or PT or SLP agencies who also employ special education parent advocates to assist their clients/parents with the process.

 School Districts or State/County Advocates: In some states and school districts, there are positions for advocates but they are not usually called Special Education Advocates.
 They are usually referred to as Parent Partners or Parent Peers, or some type of parent buddy program.
 Quite often they differ a little bit from other advocates because their main focus is to educate you on the process, and maybe not do quite as much advocacy work.
 I hope that makes sense.
-And, no disrespect to the people out there fulfilling these roles.
-But, there is an inherent credibility problem with this type of educational advocacy work.
-Because are you really going to go against the place that provides you with a paycheck?

 If you are reading that last paragraph and that is your category, you might be offended.
 I’m just saying what is the truth.
 Even if you’re thinking, “I never did that!
 I was always honest with my clients!”
 I’d reply with “good for you!” and I really mean that.
+I know many who do–but they also have to do it secretly.

 The water is undeniably muddy.
 Whether you like that or not, whether you agree with it or not–it is something you will encounter if you choose to work as an advocate in that capacity.